 Tablet computers are designed for entertainment – for exploring the web, reading books and playing games.
 They’re also great for listening to music while you do those things, with most tablets having built-in audio players.

-The Kindle Fire is no exception and if you’ve recently bought or been given one of Amazon’s new tablets then you might be wondering how to put new or an existing library of digital music on to your device.
+The Kindle Fire is no exception and if you’ve recently bought or been given one of Amazon’s new tablets then you might be wondering how to put new songs or an existing library of digital music on to your device.

-Step 1: Buy new music from Amazon
+Step 1: Buy music from Amazon

-This, of course, is what Amazon would dearly like you to do – and it’s certainly a quick and easy way to get new music onto your Kindle Fire.
+This, of course, is what Amazon would like you to do – and it’s certainly a quick and easy way to get new music onto your Kindle Fire.

-Hear previews of tracks by tapping the Play button (a triangle in a circle) next to their titles or buy one by tapping the orange price label followed by the green BUY button and follow the prompts.
+You can browse by genre, or check out the charts.
+You can also hear previews of tracks by tapping the Play button (a triangle in a circle) next to their titles or buy one by tapping the orange price label followed by the green BUY button and follow the prompts.

 Step 2: Transfer digital audio files from your PC or Mac

 The Kindle Fire supports a number of digital audio file formats, including the popular MP3 type – so if you have an existing digital music library stored as MP3 files then it is easy to transfer them your tablet.
-(If you have CDs that you’d like to put on your Kindle Fire and need to know how to turn them into MP3s, read Step 3.)

 First, use the supplied USB cable to connect the Kindle Fire to your computer and wait a moment for it to be detected.